AI vs RPA: RPA for predictable rules, AI for unstructured inputs – often the right answer is both

 Talk through your AI project

-Tell us what you are trying to ship.
+Tell us about the workflow generating the most document burden or inbox load for your team.
 We will reply with a proposal and a date, usually within a working day.

 Simon Stegemann